Enclave and exclave: True exclaves

 True exclave is an extension of the concept of true enclave.
 In order to access a true exclave from the mainland, a traveller must go through the territory of at least one other state.
+The Nakhchivan Autonomous Republic is an example of a true exclave, as to access it from the Azerbaijan mainland, a traveller must pass through the territory of at least one foreign country (Armenia, Iran, or Turkey).